dhairya2003/Stakeholder-Insights-and-Performance-Dashboard-/README.md

 •	Include a light watermark with the company's branding on the exported PDF: Branding ensures a professional and consistent look.

-7. User Access:
+6. User Access:

 •	Role-based access: Stakeholders with different roles have specific levels of data visibility.

+Usage Instructions:

+Navigating the Dashboard:

+1. Use filters located at the top or side of the dashboard to refine data by city, tenure, date, stakeholder, or gender.
+2. Interact with charts by clicking on segments to dynamically update other dashboard visuals.
+3. Hover over any chart to view detailed tooltips for additional insights.
+Exporting Data:

+1. Click the Export to PDF button located in the toolbar.
+2. Confirm the export options (e.g., filters and applied selections).
+3. The PDF file will include all visible elements, KPIs, and filters, along with a light watermark.
+Accessing Role-Specific Data:

+1. Log in with your assigned credentials.
+2. Your role determines the data you can view (e.g., insurers, stakeholders, policy data).

+.
 Tools & Technologies--->

  Visualization: Tableau Desktop

  Data Cleaning: Microsoft Excel / Tableau Prep

  Platform: Tableau Public (if hosted)

  Version Control: Git + GitHub

+.
 Future Improvements--->

 Add predictive analytics to forecast performance trends.